fluxninja/aperture/docs/content/get-started/playground/playground.md

 with Aperture.
 There is an instance of Grafana running on the cluster as well for viewing metrics from experiments.

-The Playground is preloaded with a
+The Playground is pre-loaded with a
 [Latency Gradient Policy](/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md)
 which protects the demo application against sudden surges in traffic load.
 You can verify it using the following command: